eagleosprey/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 ---------------------------------
 The data representated by the variables should be interpreted as follows:

-All data elements represent an average of multiple 3-axial (that is, X, Y, and Z) accelerometer and gyroscope reading measurements for a Subject and Activity combination.
+All data elements represent an average of multiple 3-axial (that is, X, Y, and Z) accelerometer and gyroscope reading measurements for a Subject-and-Activity combination.

 The variable list from Section 1.
-Variables, above, reflect transformations and combinations of the raw signals as indicated by which of the following labels the variable name includes follows:
+Variables, above, reflects transformations and combinations of the raw signals as indicated by which of the following the variable name includes, as follows:

 1. Time reflects time domaain signals.
 2. Frequency reflects frequency domain signals.